Olympus Fire Safety

 Valencia Fire

 On 22 February 2024, a serious fire occurred in a 14-storey building in the Spanish city of Valencia.
 Dubbed "Spain's Grenfell" due to remarkably similar behaviour of the fire which rapidly consumed the facade of the building, whilst breaching the compartmentation of the flats from the outside as windows failed, it claimed the lives of ten people.
 A stay-put policy was in place and people were told to remain in their flats.
 Those who fled survived, whereas those who remained died.
 A young family of four, including a two week old baby girl, was turned back on the stairs by firefighters.
 All were later found dead in the bathroom of their flat where they had become trapped.
 Olympus produced an initial draft of a report shortly after the fire which was publicly released, but now no longer available.
-Since the release, further information has emerged, and a second (and final) version of the report is being prepared.
-It examines the causes and development of the fire, how it spread, and how the design and geometry of the building influenced its behaviour.
+Since the release, further information has emerged, and a second (and final) version of the report is now available.
+It examines the causes and development of the fire, how it spread, and how the design and geometry of the building influenced the fire behaviour.
 The report forms part of the formal investigation, and its aim is not only to provide answers, but also to contribute to a better understanding of facade fire so that lessons learned and similar incidents prevented in the future.
-The cause was initially attributed to a faulty electric awning on the exterior of the building, but is now being blamed on a faulty fridge/freezer.
-At this stage, it is still worth keeping an open mind, especially as the evidence is not convincing or conclusive.
+The cause was initially attributed to a faulty electric awning on the exterior of the building, but has since been found to be a gas leak from a fridge-freezer.

 Contact Us